Metaeconomics – An Overview

-Metaeconomics also recognizes the need to model The Will and Self-Control/Self-Discipline reflected in symbiotically and synergistically integrating and balancing the two interests.
+Metaeconomics also recognizes the need to directly model The Will and Self-Control/Self-Discipline reflected in symbiotically and synergistically integrating and balancing the two interests.
 Due to addressing commitment, and introducing said balancing, Metaeconomics proposes to fill the empty space, bridging the gap, between Microeconomics and Macroeconomics by helping improve understanding of the micro-micro (individual within the household and with the firm/organization) to macro (family, firm, group, society) transition, as well as the macro-to-micro transition.
 It sees the fundamental interdependence between each person, and, between each Person and Nature.
 All people are interdependent Travelers on Spaceship Earth.
 In contrast, Microeconomics sees independent Travelers, except for an occasional externality.
 Metaeconomics sees everything as internal: There is no such thing as an externality.

 Metaeconomics also works to integrate the best ideas out of Neoclassical Economics (both Microeconomics and new Classical Macroeconomics) with that in Neoinstitutional Economics (and Keynesian Macroeconomics).
 The former focuses on Self-interest, while the latter recognizes the moral dimension, ethics, and the institutions which order relationships in the shared Other-interest.
 Metaeconomics does this integration through empirical testing: Ideas from the older traditions in economics are included only if left standing after rigorous, empirical tests.
 And, overall, Metaeconomics is designed to help answer the empirical question(s): What can be done to make capitalism good?
 To build a humane capitalism, like Adam Smith had in mind?

 Metaeconomics by its focus on shared Other-interest is also, then, directed at understanding and explaining what is perceived by the individual person as the on-going norms or set of shared values in the community.
 Said norms are believed (with the need for empirical testing) to influence individual actions and affect the relationship(s) among individuals within a firm or household, as well as among households and firms.
 Individuals build norm-based... hopefully moral...networks, with such networks representing how the economy is embedded in society (and how both are embedded in the natural ecosystem).